 According to The American College of Obstetricians and Gynecologists, you should limit caffeine to less than 200 milligrams a day.
 Other research says pregnant women — and those planning on becoming pregnant — should limit consumption to 300 milligrams a day.

 Check with your healthcare provider to make sure it’s okay for you to consume caffeine and how much exactly you should limit yourself to.

 Giving up or cutting down on coffee?
 You can learn other ways to get energy when pregnant here.

 The effects of caffeine last longer than many of us think.
-As a rough guide, it’s thought that caffeine can last in your system for 12 hours.
+As a rough guide, it’s thought that caffeine can last in your system for more than 12 hours.
 But how long it lasts will depend on:

 Sleep researchers Dieter Reimann and Christoph Nissen in The Oxford Handbook of Sleep Disorders state that a single dose of caffeine has a half-life of three to seven hours.